weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 sidebarweight: 15
 ---

-In this Part 1 of _'Launching Weave Net with Docker Machine'_ you will be introduced to the basics of launching a container network with Weave.
+In this Part 1 of _'Launching Weave Net with Docker Machine'_ the basics of launching a container network with Weave Net is introduced.

 [Docker Machine](https://docs.docker.com/machine/) makes it simple to create Docker hosts (VMs) on your computer, on cloud providers or within your own data center.
 It creates servers, installs Docker on them, and then it configures the Docker client to talk to them.

-Weave Net makes it simple for Docker containers on different Docker hosts to communicate by placing them all on a software-defined network, automatically allocating IP addresses to containers and allows you to find the IP of any container by a DNS query on its name.
-It does this without requiring an external database (cluster store).
+Weave Net simplifies networking Docker containers across hosts by automatically allocating IP addresses to containers.
+It also allows you to find the IP of any container through either a DNS query or by using its name and it does this without requiring an external database (cluster store).

 In Part 1 of this tutorial, you will: